-Criteria: Balance sheet accounts are not reconciled to underlying subsidiary records for water and sewer customer receivables, customer meter deposits, due to from other funds and payroll related labilities.
-Some revenues are recorded on accrual basis and some cash revenues are not recorded.
+Criteria: Balance sheet accounts are not reconciled to underlying subsidiary records for water and sewer customer receivables, court fines receivables and customer meter deposits.

 Effect: Errors in recording receipts, disbursements and transfers were not detected and corrected on a timely basis.